FlowFuse/website/src/blog/2023/07/how-to-deploy-a-basic-opc-ua-server-in-node-red.md

 Once connected, we can browse our OPC Server.

 ![OPC Client UI](./images/opc-ua-1/opc-client-ui.png)
-If we navigate to Objects → RaspberryPI-Zero-WLAN → GPIO → Inputs, we can see a list of inputs that correspond to the `isoInput` context variables defined in the example flow, which are randomly generated numbers.
+If we navigate to `Objects → RaspberryPI-Zero-WLAN → GPIO → Inputs`, we can see a list of inputs that correspond to the `isoInput` context variables defined in the example flow, which are randomly generated numbers.

 Clicking `I1` we can see the value in real-time, along with some additional properties.